CrowdStrike/terraform-provider-crowdstrike/docs/resources/cid_group.md

 ### Optional

 - `cids` (Set of String) Set of CID identifiers that are members of this group.
+Provide each CID as 32 lowercase hexadecimal characters with no checksum suffix (e.g. `abcdef1234567890abcdef1234567890`, not `ABCDEF1234567890ABCDEF1234567890-0F`).
 - `description` (String) The description of the CID group.

 ### Read-Only